Mike Johnson

 James Michael Johnson (born January 30, 1972) is an American lawyer and politician serving as the 56th speaker of the United States House of Representatives since 2023.
 A member of the Republican Party, he is in his fifth House term, having represented since 2017.
+His district is based in Shreveport and includes much of the state's northwestern portion.

 Johnson is a graduate of the Paul M. Hebert Law Center at Louisiana State University.
 Before entering politics, he worked as an attorney in private practice and for the Alliance Defending Freedom (ADF), a conservative Christian legal advocacy group.
 Johnson sat on the Ethics and Religious Liberty Commission of the Southern Baptist Convention between 2004 and 2012.

 Johnson's political career began when he was elected to the Louisiana House of Representatives in 2015; he served in that body until 2017.
 He was first elected to represent Louisiana's 4th congressional district in 2016.
 During his time in Congress, he contested the results of the 2020 presidential election on the House floor and in court.
 A social conservative, Johnson supported bills to ban abortion nationwide.
 Johnson chaired the Republican Study Committee, the largest caucus of conservatives in Congress, from 2019 to 2021.
 He was vice chair of the House Republican Conference from 2021 to 2023.

-On October 25, 2023, after Kevin McCarthy was ousted as speaker of the House, Johnson was elected to replace him.
+On October 25, 2023, after Kevin McCarthy was ousted as speaker of the House, Johnson was elected to replace him, the first Louisianan to hold the post.
 He was narrowly reelected to a full term as speaker in 2025.

 Early life and education

-James Michael Johnson was born in Shreveport, Louisiana, the oldest of four children to Jeanne Johnson and James Patrick "Pat" Johnson (who died in 2016).
-He has said that he is the product of an unplanned pregnancy and that his parents were teenagers when he was born.
-They divorced after 23 years of marriage.

-In 1984, while serving with the Shreveport Fire Department, Pat Johnson was severely injured and disabled in a fire at a cold storage facility.
-A fellow firefighter, Captain Percy R. Johnson, was killed in that fire.
-Pat Johnson never returned to work as a firefighter, choosing instead to become a HazMat consultant.
-He also co-founded the Percy R. Johnson Burn Foundation, which aided burn victims and their families.

-The younger Johnson wanted to follow in his father's footsteps, but his parents encouraged him to take another course.